jintzo/clean-chat/README.md

 # nice-chat

-This is a very minimal mod that allows you to blacklist certain words from chat.
+This is a very minimal mod that allows you to block certain words from chat.

 ## Use-Cases